dschier-wtd/fedora-workstation/README.md

 can be configured very easily and should be self-explanatory.
 Nevertheless, the following section will provide a feature overview.

+### Work in progress

+The playbook is under heavy development and there is certainly stuff missing or incomplete.
+Be warned, you may run into unexpected issues.
+I am trying to maintain a simple ToDo list.

 ### Features

 The Ansible playbook is meant to be used via